 Related to formats, but separated here because of the relation with iSHARE.
-In order to share data an interface should be defined.
-In this interface both a request for data and the resulting response should be defined.
-Since iSHARE is data agnostic it is assumed that these definitions either exist or are created during the course of implementing specific data sharing cases.
+In order to exchange data an interface should be defined.
+In this interface both a request for data and the resulting response should be defined, next to push messaging and publish-subscribe-models.
+Since iSHARE is data agnostic it is assumed that these definitions either exist or are created during the course of implementing specific data exchanging cases.